CGS Inline Aeration Meter

 Power supply 110-240 VAC or 9-36 VDC

-Are you interested in accurate air content measurement ?
+Are you interested in accurate gas concentration measurement ?

-Please contact us for further information or technical discussion.
+Please contact our team for further information or a technical discussion!

 Make a non-binding inquiry